telerik/blazor-docs/components/splitter/overview.md

 </TelerikSplitter>
 ````

->tip The following sample app shows how to create a 100% high page layout with a Splitter that includes a header, footer, and sidebar: <a href="https://github.com/telerik/blazor-ui/tree/master/splitter/use-100-percent-viewport" target="_blank">How to make the Splitter take up 100% of the viewport</a>.
+>tip The following sample app shows how to create a 100%-high page layout with a Splitter that includes a header, footer, and sidebar: <a href="https://github.com/telerik/blazor-ui/tree/master/splitter/use-100-percent-viewport" target="_blank">How to make the Splitter take up 100% of the viewport</a>.

 ## Panes